cxar/rodiger.io/README.md

 **Overview**
-- Rust + Vercel serverless site that renders Google Docs as pages.
+- Rust static-site generator that renders Google Docs to HTML during build on Vercel.
-- Root page renders `ROOT_DOC_ID`; links to other Google Docs are rewritten to internal routes and rendered on-demand.
+- Root page renders `ROOT_DOC_ID`; links to other Google Docs are rewritten to internal routes and those pages are generated too.
-- Static assets served from `static/` via a Rust function.
+- Static assets are copied from `static/` to the final site.

 **Routes**
 - `/` → renders the Google Doc from `ROOT_DOC_ID`.
-- `/g/:id/:slug*` → renders the Google Doc ID `:id`.
+- `/g/:id/:slug*` → static page per linked Google Doc.
-- `/static/:path*` → serves files from local `static/`.

 **Environment Variables**
 - `ROOT_DOC_ID` — Google Doc ID for the homepage.